 Science Festival Day

-The Phillies celebrated science, and in particular the science of baseball during the seventh annual Philadelphia Science Festival Day at the ballpark on Sunday, April 9, 2017.
+The Phillies will celebrate science, and in particular the science of baseball during the eighth annual Philadelphia Science Festival Day at the ballpark on Sunday, April 8, 2018.
 Children of all ages were invited to explore and take part in fun science activities throughout the concourse.
-Those who complete the activities received a special prize!

 In January 2001, the Phillies launched Phillies Phundamentals, an after-school/summer camp program for children 6-12 years old that uses baseball to teach and reinforce academic skills.
 Through a partnership with the Philadelphia Department of Recreation, Phillies Phundamentals initially launched in five recreation centers throughout Philadelphia.